ph-del/photo2dcmsender/README.md

 #### en

 ## Description
-Photo2DcmSender is a program for converting images to DICOM format.
-It allows users to send JPEG, PNG, or BMP images as DICOM files to an AEC system.
-The program is built using the wxPython library for the graphical interface, along with other libraries for file processing and communication.
+Photo2DcmSender is a program for converting JPEG, PNG or BMP images to DICOM format with the possibility to send the DICOM data to PACS.
+The program is based on the wxPython library for the graphical interface and other libraries for file processing and communication.

 ## Installation
 To run this program, make sure you have Python 3.x installed and all required dependencies.
 You can install the dependencies using pip: